wkeeling/selenium-wire/README.rst

 The ``driver.param_overrides`` attribute is used for modifying request parameters.
 Parameters are modified *after* the browser sends them.

-For GET requests the querystring is modified.
+For GET requests the query string is modified.
 For POST requests that have a content type of ``application/x-www-form-urlencoded`` the body of the request is modified.

 To add one or more new parameters to a request, create a dictionary containing those parameters and set it as the value of ``param_overrides``.